iamdudeman/react-cross-platform-boilerplate/README.md

 # Current Progress
-### Functional
+### Features
 * Native development builds
 * Web development builds
 * Desktop reuses web bundle
-* Total dependencies after install 500mb
+* Local dev server hosting web application

 ### In Progress
 1. Desktop separated from web bundle
+1. True HMR for web dev

 ### TODO
-1. True HMR for web dev
-1. Local dev server hosting the web app
 1. Include PreStyle for CSS in JS for web and desktop
 1. Reuse dependencies where possible to reduce the 500mb size
 1. One testing framework for all platforms